poettig/caddy_leierkasten_auth/README.md

 An HTTP authentication provider for caddyserver using the Leierkasten as authentication backend.

 ## Build
-Simply build with `xcaddy --with github.com/kdf-leierkasten/caddy_leierkasten_auth`
+Simply build with `xcaddy build --with github.com/kdf-leierkasten/caddy_leierkasten_auth`

 ## Sample Caddyfile
 Two values are necessary: